acareau/Comp472---Project-2/README.md

 b) How many nodes in each hidden layer and why that number of nodes in particular?

-5 nodes because there are 5 inputs.
+3 nodes because there are 5 inputs and one output and generally the number of nodes in the hidden layer is in between those 2 numbers.
+After experimentation, 3 was found to be enough.

 c) What is the activation function that you used and why?
 Did you use the same activation function in all layers?
 Why?